-A Recap of our Careers day 2017: Work experience, Role models and Gamification
+A Recap of The Annual Careers Day 2017: Work experience for Young People, Role models and Gamification

 I’d like to say a huge thank you to everyone that attended our annual careers day on Saturday 18th March 2017.
 We had a brilliant turnout and an inspirational panel.
 I believe that everyone gained something on the day and the feedback from parents and young people showed that it was a learning experience for everyone.